Freetz-NG/speed-to-fritz/trunk/co/henrynestler/README.txt

 base.drv is now called base.vdi
 This was done to be compatible to andLinux beta2 final

-coLinux kernelversion is now 2.6.33.5, but dont worry coLinux kernel version must not be the same as the kernelversion used on the system installed.
+coLinux kernelversion is now 2.7.10, but dont worry coLinux kernel version must not be the same as the kernelversion used on the system installed.

+Changes 06.06.2011:

+andLinux version is still Ubuntu 9.04 juanty. original apt-get sources dont work any more, to fix this. etc/apt/sources.list is overwitten with one that still works.

+If you use it on a diffent version you must replace this entrys with the ons sutabel for your version.